Lantianqianmu/EvaHLA/README.md

 `fastqs`: Merged and adapter-trimmed fastqs.
 `HLA_HD`: Genotyping results of HLA-HD.
 `t1k`: Genotyping results of t1k.
-if both HLA-HD and t1k are called, a merged putative result will be established under `-output-dir`.
+if both HLA-HD and t1k are called, a merged putative result will be established under `-output-dir/sample/`.